ossf/allstar/contributor-ladder.md

 Contributors to Allstar are documented in [MAINTAINERS.md](/MAINTAINERS.md).

+Appeals will be discussed as an agenda item in the [OpenSSF Scorecard project meetings](https://github.com/ossf/scorecard#connect-with-the-scorecard-community).

 ## Changes

 This section briefly details key differences between the OpenSSF Scorecard contributor ladder and the legacy Allstar contributor ladder.